Engin-Boot/no-oggy-in-cs-nishitsb/README.md

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings.
+This program intends to remove strings containing 'oggy' from a list of strings, because oggy I want cockroches to live peacefully.

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.
+Since, we can not remove item of list while iterating it.

-Don't forget to update this file after fixing the code.
+Hence, I use for loop to traverse in list and check whether name starts with "oggy", and then, remove it.